 Lesson 2 – Wallpaper Design with Ogee Inspirations

-An ogee is a curve, often used in molding, shaped with an S-Shaped profile.
+An ogee is a curve, often used in moulding, shaped with an S-Shaped profile.
 Or to create a pointed arch having on each side a reversed curve near the apex.

 Having roots in the Middle Eastern, ogee styles in architecture have however been popular over many periods in history in other countries.
 Variations have been placed in ancient Greek architecture, 14th and 15th century late Gothic styles in France and England and Roman before this.

 With wallpapers, the ogee inspired designs can have modern retro look such as this one from Mirani.

 Or a strong Ogee pattern is achieved with the empty spaces between damask patterns as in the two following room settings.